 Individuals in Engineering and Technology Recognized for STEM Achievements & Community Contributions

-CHICAGO (Sept.
-3, 2021) – The Society of Women Engineers (SWE) announced today the recipients of its annual awards program, a nod to those movers and shakers who are making significant contributions to the STEM community and the advancement of women in engineering.
-SWE award recipients include professionals and collegiates from influential businesses, corporations and universities across the globe.
+(Chicago—August 31, 2023)— The Society of Women Engineers today announced the recipients of its annual awards program, a nod to those movers and shakers who are making significant contributions to the STEM community and the advancement of women in engineering.
+SWE award recipients include professionals, collegiates, and groups from influential businesses, corporations, and universities across the globe.

-This year’s award recipients will be recognized at WE21, the world’s largest conference and career fair for women engineers and technologists on October.
-21-23, 2021 in Indianapolis, IN, in the WE21 Awards Hall.
-The conference will gather more than 14,000 professional and collegiate individuals in engineering and technology for professional development, education and networking.
+This year’s award recipients will be recognized at WE23, the world’s largest conference and career fair for women engineers and technologists on October 26-28, 2023, in Los Angeles, CA. They will also be celebrated in the WE23 Virtual Awards Hall.
+The conference will gather more than 14,000 professional and collegiate individuals in engineering and technology for professional development, education, and networking.

 Achievement Award – The highest award given by the Society of Women Engineers.
-It is presented annually to an individual who has made significant and progressive technical contributions.
+It is presented annually to an individual who identifies as a woman, who has made significant and progressive technical contributions.

-Resnik Challenger Medal Award – Awarded only as merited for visionary contributions to space programs, honoring SWE’s Dr. Judith A. Resnik.
-This award acknowledges a specific engineering breakthrough or achievement that has expanded the horizons of human activities in space
+Resnik Challenger Medal Award – The Resnik Challenger Medal was established in 1986 to honor SWE’s Dr. Judith A. Resnik, NASA Mission Specialist on the ill-fated Challenger space shuttle flight on January 28, 1986.
+It is awarded only as merited for visionary contributions to space programs to an individual who identifies as a woman with at least 10 years of experience.
+This award acknowledges a specific engineering breakthrough or achievement that has expanded the horizons of human activities in space.

-Rodney D. Chipp Memorial Award – Celebrates the work of a man or company who has made a significant contribution to the acceptance and advancement of women in engineering.
+Rodney D. Chipp Memorial Award – Presented to an individual who identifies as a man or a company who has contributed significantly to the acceptance and advancement of women in the fields of engineering or engineering technology, or science related to engineering.

 The Society of Women Engineers (SWE), founded in 1950, is the world’s largest advocate and catalyst for change for women in engineering and technology.
 The not-for-profit educational and service organization is the driving force that establishes engineering as a highly desirable career aspiration for women.
 To ensure SWE members reach their full potential as engineers and leaders, the Society offers unique opportunities to network, provides professional development, shapes public policy and provides recognition for the life-changing contributions and achievements of women engineers.
 As a champion of diversity, SWE empowers women to succeed and advance in their personal and professional lives.
 For more information about the Society, please visit www.swe.org or call 312.596.5223.